ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 ```

 ### Send Transaction
-We can use RESTful API, RPC API and WebSocket API to send transaction to the blockchain.
+We can use RESTful API, RPC API and WebSocket API to send transactions to the blockchain.
-We can set the url of the node that we want to send transaction to.
-You can set as the testnet or the mainnet, even local node.
-It will use testnet as default is no url passed.
+We can set the URL of the node that we want to send transaction to.
+You can run in testnet, mainnet, or even as a local node.
+It will in testnet by default.

-We can wait for a notice when we use the WebSocket API.
+A notice will pop up when we use the WebSocket API.

 ```typescript
 import {RestClient, CONST} from 'ontology-ts-sdk'